Svtter/git_record/README.md

 # Git record

-Use git branch to record temporal result.
+Use git branch to record temporal code.

 ## Install